Where is Dream Home Makeover Filmed? Where Do Syd and Shea McGee Live?

 North Salt Lake City, Utah

-To build a swanky theatre room in a British bachelor’s basement, Syd and Shea head to North Salt Lake City.
+In one of the episodes, Syd and Shea head to North Salt Lake City to build a swanky theatre room in a British bachelor’s basement.

 Los Angeles, California